bglindner/CEE6720_BIO6720/lab02.md

 1. List the names of the tools we used in this exercise and a link to their documentation.
 2. Briefly: What is the method `nonpareil` uses to estimate alpha diversity (and a metagenomic samples coverage of it)?
 What is the method `simka` uses to estimate beta diversity?
 3. Regardless of which tool(s) you opted to run, what is the difference between the approaches we used with `vsearch` and `kraken2` for generating taxonomic profiles?
 4. Do you observe any trends between the winter and summer samples?
 What about across years?
-Please describe your answer and highlight the visualizations you produced to support your conclusions as necessary.
+Please describe your answer and highlight visualizations to support your conclusions, as necessary.